19hours/sg-statutes/Acts/National Library Board Act.md

 ### Transitional provision

 36\.
-Any scheme, contract, document, certificate, licence, permission or resolution prepared, made, granted or approved under the repealed National Library Act (Cap.
-197, 1985 Ed.) shall, so far as it is not inconsistent with the provisions of this Act, continue and be deemed to have been prepared, made, granted or approved under this Act.
+Any scheme, contract, document, certificate, licence, permission or resolution prepared, made, granted or approved under the repealed National Library Act [Cap.
+197, 1985 Ed.] shall, so far as it is not inconsistent with the provisions of this Act, continue and be deemed to have been prepared, made, granted or approved under this Act.

 FIRST SCHEDULE

-Section 5(2).
+Section 5(2)

-Constitution and Proceedings of Board
+Constitution and proceedings of Board

 Appointment of Chairman, Deputy Chairman and other members